NazaniCode/armenian-rhyme-app/START_HERE.md

 → Run: `pip install -r requirements.txt`

 ### Issue: "Dictionary not found"
-→ Verify `dictionary-hy.reordered.jsonl` exists in folder
+→ Verify `dictionary-hy-improved.jsonl` exists in folder

 ### Issue: "Port 5000 already in use"
 → Read **SETUP_GUIDE.md** → "Troubleshooting" → "Port already in use"